geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 ### Highlights

-- **[Company Update](#geohot-000006)**: The price of the tinybox was lowered to $25,000, resulting in six new orders.
+- **[Company Update](#geohot-000006)**: The price of the TinyBox was lowered to $25,000, resulting in six new orders.
 The price may return to $29,000 if sales volume doesn't persist.
 The meeting time will remain the same for the next three weeks while Geohot is in Asia.

 - **[Rangeify as Default](#geohot-000147)**: `post-op` is now the default, which moves the optimizer to run after the `lower` pass.
 This is a key step towards making `rangeify` the default.
 Geohot will focus on implementing a cost function for `rangeify` to manage the trade-offs between compute, storage, and locality.
 The ultimate goal is to enable `rangeify=1` by default and delete over 1,500 lines of legacy code related to `ShapeTracker`.

 - **[CI Speed](#chenyu-000905)**: The CI pipeline is still slow, running at about seven minutes.
 The team discussed profiling tinygrad to find bottlenecks, identifying and potentially removing tests that have low value, and refactoring tests (e.g., tensor core tests) to be cleaner unit tests.
 They agreed they are using too many GitHub workers, which negatively impacts developer experience on forks.

-- **[MLPerf Llama](#chenyu-001615)**: A training run is converging but is too slow to be a competitive MLPerf submission.
+- **[MLPerf LLaMA](#chenyu-001615)**: A training run is converging but is too slow to be a competitive MLPerf submission.
 The current run is on a 1K context length, while the benchmark requires 8K.
 The team also discussed ongoing hardware instability with the MI300 machines and plans to consolidate working GPUs into one stable machine.

 - **[Viz Tool](#qazalin-002117)**: Work is in progress to improve the visualization tool's performance by implementing a range tree for rendering, which will provide a significant speedup.
 Geohot highlighted remaining UI glitches and requested better cancellation logic for large graph rendering.
 A future goal is to integrate memory planner visualization, linking memory buffers in the profiler back to the schedule graph.